Rodley, West Yorkshire

 Rodley is a suburb in the City of Leeds metropolitan borough, West Yorkshire, England.
 The village is situated within the Calverley and Farsley ward of Leeds Metropolitan Council, just inside the Leeds Outer Ring Road, 5 mi north-west from Leeds city centre and 4 mi north-east from Bradford.
 The hamlet of Bagley borders Rodley.

 History

 Rodley village is not recorded in the 1086 Domesday Book, although several nearby places such as Horsforth, Calverley, Farsley and Bramley are.
+The earliest uses of the name Rodley appear to be "Rodele", who was listed as a tenant in the Domesday Book, and "Redlega", who was recorded in Yorkshire in 1157.

-The earliest use of the name Rodley appears to be "Rodele", who was listed as a tenant in the Domesday Book, and "Redlega" who was recorded in Yorkshire in 1157.
 In the 19th century Rodley was part of the parish of Calverley.

 Part of the north-western end of the suburb is in what was, before the Local Government Act 1972, the Municipal Borough of Pudsey; a sign, next to The Owl public house on Rodley Lane, still notes this heritage in 2020.